moveit/moveit2/moveit_ros/moveit_servo/doc/servo_tutorial.md

 Because the kinematics are handled by the core parts of `moveit`, it is recommended that you have a valid `moveit_config` package for your robot and you can run the demo launch file included with it.

 #### A note on controllers
-As of now, there is no [ros2_controls controller](https://github.com/ros-controls/ros2_controllers) that can work with `moveit_servo`.
-ROS1 controllers that worked include `position_controllers/JointGroupPositionControllers` and `velocity_controllers/JointGroupVelocityControllers`.

 A simulated controller, [fake_joint_driver](https://github.com/JafarAbdi/fake_joint/tree/foxy) is used in the `moveit_servo` examples, and should at least be able to get `moveit_servo` working with a simulated version of your robot.
 Please see [the example config file](../config/panda_controllers.yaml) and [launch file](../launch/servo_cpp_interface_demo.launch.py#L73-L78) for an example of how to set that up for your robot.

 ### Installation
 Please see the [Running the Demos](running_the_demos.md) guide for installation instructions.
 Running at least the C++ Interface Demo will make sure `moveit_servo` is properly installed.

 ### Input devices
 The two primary inputs to `moveit_servo` are Cartesian commands and joint commands.
 These come into `moveit_servo` as [TwistStamped](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/TwistStamped.html) and [JointJog](http://docs.ros.org/api/control_msgs/html/msg/JointJog.html) messages respectively.
 The source of the commands can be almost anything including: gamepads, voice commands, a SpaceNav mouse, or PID nodes (e.g. for visual servoing).

 The incoming messages do need a few things to be able to work with `moveit_servo`: